UBC-MOAD/Reshapr/docs/pkg_development.rst

     :target: https://app.codecov.io/gh/UBC-MOAD/Reshapr
     :alt: Codecov Testing Coverage Report

-The :kbd:`Reshapr` package unit test suite is run and a coverage report is generated whenever changes are pushed to GitHub.
+The :py:obj:`Reshapr` package unit test suite is run and a coverage report is generated whenever changes are pushed to GitHub.
 The results are visible on the `repo actions page`_, from the green checkmarks beside commits on the `repo commits page`_,